 The men's basketball team has posted an .869 winning percentage (119-18) at the JAR under 10th-year head coach Keith Dambrot.
 The Zips have not posted a losing home record since the 1995-96 campaign.
 The women's squad has a .661 winning percentage over the past five seasons (37-19) under eighth-year head coach Jodi Kest, the best five-year stretch in program history.

 All 5,500 seats in the arena are retractable to facilitate the use of the 18,000-square-foot floor for physical education activities, concerts, conventions and other special events.

 Armchair seating is available on the lower level (1,323) and on the west-side upper level (773), while the remaining seats are bleacher style.

 The men's basketball program hosts the Zips Basketball School, the Offensive Skills Camp and Basketball Elite Workout camps, in addition to a Team Shootout.
-Under the direction of coach Dambrot and his coaching staff, the camps exhibit Coach Dambrot's emphasis on fundamentals, defense and hard work as the major components of being a great basketball player.
+Under the direction of head coach Keith Dambrot and his coaching staff, the camps exhibit Dambrot's emphasis on fundamentals, defense and hard work as the major components of being a great basketball player.

 The JAR is also home to summer camps for Akron women's basketball.
 The program holds a two-day team shootout and a four-day individual camp geared toward high school players of all skill levels, along with a Li'l Zips Day Camp and an Elite Camp.

 The facility became the new home of The University of Akron's athletics teams on Dec.
 3, 1983.
 Opened prior to the 1983-84 season, the facility gave the Zips basketball and volleyball teams a modern indoor athletics complex.